ZEB Workforce Transition Resources

 ZEB Maintenance Training Materials

-In late 2022, the TWC will release a complete training course that will supply agencies with ready-to-use materials designed to familiarize technicians with the fundamentals of Battery Electric Buses (BEB) maintenance and technology.
-The finished product will include classroom materials, instructional videos, hands-on exercises, and assessments that will prepare technicians for product-specific training offered by the bus manufacturers.
-The complete BEB training course is based on a three-webinar series on BEB Familiarization developed by the International Transportation Learning Center (ITLC) with the major bus manufacturers and delivered to hundreds of technicians in 2021.
-These webinars provide technicians with an initial foundational understanding of this rapidly-developing technology.
+The TWC has released a complete training course to supply agencies with ready-to-use materials to familiarize technicians with Battery Electric Bus (BEB) maintenance, technology, and safety fundamentals.
+The product includes classroom materials, instructional videos, hands-on exercises, and assessments that prepares technicians for product-specific training offered by bus manufacturers.
+Based on a three-part webinar series on BEB Familiarization developed by the International Transportation Learning Center (ITLC) in coordination with major bus manufacturers, and delivered to hundreds of technicians across multiple agencies in 2021, this course provides technicians with a foundational understanding of this rapidly-developing technology.

 National ZEB Maintenance Training Standards